Bartlesville Radio » News » Bartlesville Librarian, Volunteer Honored for Hard Work

 Bartlesville Librarian, Volunteer Honored for Hard Work

 A Bartlesville Public Librarian and longtime volunteer were recently recognized during the 2022 Oklahoma Library Association Conference.
-Librarian Laura Price received the Library Service Award and George Halkiades was awarded the Citizen’s Recognition Certificate during the four-day conference.
+Librarian Laura Pryce received the Library Service Award and George Halkiades was awarded the Citizen’s Recognition Certificate during the four-day conference.

 Last year, Pryce held more than 100 children programs and more than 2,400 kids attended.
 She also added STEM kits for patrons to check out.
 Library Director Shellie McGill had this to say on Pryce’s hard work: